WhatTheFact_Logo_Transparent_353x76px

 For this scenario, I would like to use a simplified example.
 We assume I have different fruits and they are divided into color categories:

-Of course, I am interested in the sales of my fruits, which is why I analyze them in Power BI.
-More specifically, I’m interested in how per product color the particular bestseller performs.
+I am interested in the sales of my fruits, so I will use Power BI to analyze them.
+More specifically, I’m interested in how the respective bestsellers of every product color perform.
 I can get the best seller per product color with a measure that returns the rank.
 Visually, this means I want to consider only the yellow highlighted rows for 2020:

 Ranking in 2020